trizen/project-euler/README.md

         Please make your github repo private or delete it.
 ```

 Thanks, Project Euler!
 The way to go!
+This repository will remain public.

 ### Summary